viktorkelemen/gitpig/readme.md

 For example

     gitadd.sh 2 3
 will add the readme.txt and the suntory.c to the commit.
-Yes.